troygoode/EngageNet/README.markdown

 EngageProvider.Settings = new EngageNetSettings("YOUR_API_KEY"); //TODO: set your API key
 </pre>

 ## Step 3: Create a new controller named "EngageController".
-Add the following code to the controller:
+Add the LogOn action:
 <pre>
 public ViewResult LogOn()
 {